shaheenp/mygreeneyed/families/pinaceae/tsuga/tsuga-mertensiana.md

 Ecology & Adaptations:
   - native to Alaska to California, east to Montana
   - in both Olympics and Cascades in Washington
-  - found in coastal and montane forests to alpine slopes (where it occurs in krummholz (German for ‘crooked wood’) form, i.e., stunted due to continual exposure to fierce, freezing winds)
+  - found in coastal and montane forests to alpine slopes (where it occurs in krummholz (German for 'crooked wood') form, i.e., stunted due to continual exposure to fierce, freezing winds)
   - 0--2400 m. (mostly at high altitudes but elevational range of the species varies with latitude)
   - subalpine or montane species associated with long winters and deep snowpacks
   - often occurs up to timberline and in subalpine parkland (mosaic of meadow and tree clumps)